 Dangerous Lack of Healthcare in Kansas

-Upon entering the custody of Atchison County Jail I was on several different medications, including insulin, glyburide, clonadine (high blood pressure), metaformin, hydrocodone 7 (neuropathy nerve damage), and other medications that I can't recall.
-It wasn't even 2 weeks before all my medications were dropped but my metaformin, and well common sense will tell you without my medications my blood sugar, blood pressure and pain was all increased.
-Instead of readjusting my meds I was placed in lockdown for medical observation which lasted a week, and my condition didn't improve any at all.
+Upon entering the custody of Atchison County Jail, I was on several different medications, including insulin, glyburide, clonadine (high blood pressure), metaformin, hydrocodone 7 (neuropathy nerve damage), and other medications that I can't recall.
+It wasn't even 2 weeks before all my medications were dropped but my metaformin.
+Common sense will tell you without my medications my blood sugar, blood pressure and pain was all increased.
+Instead of readjusting my meds, I was placed in lockdown for medical observation which lasted a week, and my condition didn't improve any at all.

 I have been complaining about my eyesight and requesting an eye exam but being told my eyesight is not bad enough that I need an eye exam nor am I at risk for an eye disease.
 Yeah nothing about that statement makes any sense, one of the first things to go with diabetes is eyesight.

 Since being here they still haven't tested my kidneys, cholesterol level, or dental.
 They did check my neuropathy once but wouldn't do anything for it.
 They checked my blood pressure a few times which has been high every time but they refuse to give me medication.
 I get charged $10 every time a nurse sees me.
 I'm charged for meds but this place will not give you a 30-day supply upon release.